Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

 Law or policy requires protection for certain types of information including for example, information derived from medical records.
 Redactions or summaries of relevant information may be made to ensure confidentiality.
 The investigation report may include the investigators’ assessment of the credibility of witnesses and strength of specific evidence.
 Except for allegations relating to a faculty respondent, the investigation report may include recommended findings as to whether a violation of policy occurred.

-The hearing is a process by which the university decides whether misconduct has occurred and/or whether the reporting party’s rights have been violated through discrimination or retaliation, by deciding whether the allegations are supported by the evidence collected during the investigation.
+The hearing is a process by which the university decides whether misconduct has occurred and/or whether the complainant’s rights have been violated through discrimination or retaliation, by deciding whether the allegations are supported by the evidence collected during the investigation.
 The hearing is not a courtroom-like process and is not adversarial in nature.

 A. Hearing Preparation.
 For hearings of allegations with a faculty respondent, the Faculty Hearing Committee is notified and the Provost submits to the Chair of the Faculty Hearing Committee the investigation report and any response provided by the parties (see Section VIII).
-For all other matters, the Provost submits the investigation report and any response provided by the parties to the selected panel members.
+For all other matters, the Determination Official submits the investigation report and any response provided by the parties to the selected panel members.
 Each party is notified in writing of:

 - The allegations proceeding to hearing and the rationale for any allegations not proceeding to hearing.